Lentils are a healthy legume that has lots of nutritional value.

 If you've been wondering, “can I give my dog lentils,” the answer is YES – dogs can eat lentils with relative safety and reap some of the benefits.

-In this article, we'll take a look at the nutrition of lentils, can dogs eat lentils safely, are lentils good for dogs and what are the benefits, and are lentils safe for dogs to consume in any shape, form or amount.
+In this article, we'll take a look at the nutrition of lentils; dogs can safely eat lentils, lentils are good for dogs, and the benefits are lentils safe for dogs to consume in any shape, form, or amount?

 ALSO READ: Can Dogs Eat Buckwheat?